AleksandrYanovskiy/TrdosBoot/README.md

 # TrdosBoot
-Find and rename first basic program in image ZX Spectrum file
+Find and rename first basic program in image ZX Spectrum file to boot.B